Attempto/ACE-in-GF/README.md

   * who (as a relative clause pronoun)
   * ...

-and it supports some constructs which ACE does not or has deprecated, e.g.
+and it supports some constructs which in ACE do not exist, have been deprecated or should be avoided (i.e. create a warning), e.g.

-  * such that
+  * he waits .
+  * a man X is the man Y .
   * ...